Skip to Content

 I asked around, and my brother-in-law knew a farmer!
 This was lucky, because someone I trusted could vouch for the quality of the beef.

-You can use the internet to find your farmer and processor, but I would start with a little networking.
+You can use the internet to find your farmer and processor, but I would start with a little networking to find the best prices.
 Ask friends, family and/or your neighborhood Facebook page for recommendations!
-You'd be surprised who "knows a guy" (or gal!)
+You’d be surprised who “knows a guy” (or gal)!

 The farmer we found sold in whole or half cow increments.
 His beef was pastured (allowed to eat grass, etc.) but corn finished.
 For me, this combo feeding was perfect, but you may have other preferences.
-Generally, allowing the cattle to graze on grass increases how nutritious the meat is and and will result in leaner meat.
-Incorporating corn feed will give the beef added richness of flavor.
+Generally, allowing the cattle to graze on grass increases how nutritious the meat is, and will result in leaner meat.
+Incorporating corn feed the entire time, or just a few months before butchering will give the beef added richness of flavor.

 The farmer had a relationship with a processor he recommended.
 And, he already had timeslots scheduled for processing his cattle.
 Finding a processor right now can be difficult, so we jumped on the opportunity.

 The processor was three hours away, but I was willing to drive to pick up the meat.
-This may be a factor for you, especially if you're in a city center.
+Distance to the farm and/or processor may be a factor for you, especially if you’re in a city center.

 Questions to Ask and Answer When Purchasing a Whole Beef

-• Do I pay you based on the live weight or hanging weight?
+- Do I pay you based on the live weight or hanging weight?
 What is your hanging weight cost per pound?
-How would you like for me to pay that fee?
+How and when would you like for me to pay that fee?
 Note: I recommend paying on hanging weight only.

-• Do you have a processor that you use?
+- Do you have a processor that you use?
 If so, do you have space reserved with them?
 If so, what day/week/month will it be processed?
-Note: If they don't have one, ask who they typically deliver to for processing, then call those facilities to arrange a timeslot.
+Note: If they don’t have one, ask what processor they typically deliver to for processing, then call that facility to arrange a timeslot.

 Questions for the Processor:

-• For ground beef: Extra costs for addition of fat in ground beef?
-Specify 1 pound, 2 pound or other increment for packaging ground beef.
+- For ground beef: Extra costs for addition of fat in ground beef?
+Let them know if you want 1 pound or 2-pound packages of ground beef.
+They can generally accommodate any request for package size.

 Deciding what cuts you want:

-If there are any custom cuts you'd like to request, make so to do so when you talk to the processor.
+If there are any custom cuts you’d like to request, make sure to do so when you talk to the processor.

-For example, you can keep rib steaks intact to make a standing rib roast, or choose to have certain cuts ground up instead of kept whole.
+For example, you can keep rib-eye steaks intact to make a standing rib roast, or choose to have certain cuts ground up instead of kept whole.

 The processor will likely ask you the following questions, so think about these questions ahead of time:

-• Would you like short ribs and stew meat?
+- Would you like short ribs and stew meat?
+Note: If not, this can all be turned into ground beef.

-• Would you like soup bones?
+- Would you like soup bones?
 Note: This is only good for making homemade broth.
+If you won’t do this, have them shave the meat off and turn into ground beef.

-• How would you like your steaks cut?
-Particularly, would you like T-Bone steaks, or would you like them divided out into strip steaks and filet, no bone?
+- How would you like your steaks cut?
+Particularly, would you like T-Bone steaks, or would you like them divided out into strip steaks and filet with no bone?

-• What amount of fat would you like added to your ground beef?
-3%, 5%, 10%, 15%, 20% and "as lean as possible" are all fine answers.
-I asked for ours to be as lean as possible.
-It is 93% lean beef, 7% pork fat.
+- What amount of fat would you like added to your ground beef?
+3%, 5%, 10%, 15%, 20% and “as lean as possible” are all fine answers.
+I asked for ours to be as lean as possible which gave us 93% lean beef, 7% pork fat.

 How Many Pounds of Meat are in a Quarter Beef?

-I know this is not the answer you want, but it varies.
-Ask your farmer what is an average-sized live animal for their farm.
+I know this is not the answer you want to hear, but it varies.
+Ask your farmer what an average-sized live animal for their farm is.
 This will help you go into the process knowing how many lbs of meat to expect.

 You can expect the typical hanging weight to be roughly 60-75% of the live weight of the animal.
 I was never told what our live weight was, just the hanging weight once it was butchered.